SilvestriMR/Genomic.Instability/README.md

 # Genomic.Instability
-Collection of R functions for the evaluation of Genomic Instability starting from Copy number alterations data
+R package for the evaluation of Genomic Instability starting from Copy number alterations data